Console Light Web Monitoring Panel#

 Hint

-Click the icon next to Zone to open or close the shard lists for all zones that have them.
+Click the icon next to Zone to open or close the lists of shards for all zones that have them.

 State

-Cache state: cold (metadata loading) or hot (metadata loaded)
+Cache state: cold (metadata being loaded into memory) or hot (metadata loaded)

 Memory usage